Haute-Sorne: Building Sustainable Shallow Geothermal Heating Solutions to transform a Municipality

 - Evaluate economic feasibility of different heating technologies and scenarios

-- Prioritize investments for maximum CO2 reduction impact
+- Prioritize investments for maximum CO2 emissions reduction impact

-Traditional energy planning approaches lacked the granular analysis needed to optimize network topology and technology selection at territorial scale.
+Traditional heating solution planning lacked the granular analysis needed to optimize network topology and technology selection at territorial scale.

 The solution

 Geoimpact deployed TESSA clustering technology to conduct comprehensive geospatial energy analysis of Haute-Sorne’s building stock.
+Prioritizing the sustainable heating solution to buildings with the highest emissions.
 The methodology combined:

 1. Advanced Clustering Analysis